rwu2359/CFforID/README.md

 These function help with creating code which will survive renaming - which is a breaking issue for most of our current queries.
 There is one extra step that is helpful here.
 If your query has a Prefer header with value fmodata.entity-ids then all the returned keys will be FMFID.
 If you use that data with these functions you can then do a set field by name, and your inbound data JSONGetELement() will also not break.

-This does require OData 4.01 which arrived in the middle of the fMS 21 cycly, but I do recommend using the latest verison of FileMaker Server